'Star Wars' cast and crew revel as fans and critics praise movie

 “Star Wars” old hand Mark Hamill who reprises his role as Luke Skywalker, was happy the story was finally coming out.

-“Secrecy is agonizing, it’s not fun,” he said.
+“Secrecy is agonising, it’s not fun,” he said.
 “They’re not trying to tease anyone they’re just trying to keep the surprises for the movies instead of letting it out all on the internet.”

 Newcomer Daisy Ridley, who portrays scavenger Rey, welcomed the reviews, but said there was one audience’s views she was still awaiting.